malcolmramirez/cou/readme.md

 **nil** : A type to represent nothing, like ```null``` in Java or ```None``` in Python.
 The keyword used to represent a **nil** type object is ```nothing```

 **arr** : Represents an array.
 In cou, arrays do not have an enforced typing.
 They are only initialized using a size parameter.
 For example, ```arr[5]``` will initialize an array with five elements.
 Each element will assume a ```nothing``` value by default.
-Array elements are accessed in typical fashion, ie, for an given an array named a with 3 elements, ```a[2]``` will access the third element in a.
+Array elements are accessed in typical fashion, ie, given an array named a with 3 elements, ```a[2]``` will access the third element in a.

 ### Variables